 The Iceland airport can confuse a lot of travelers.
 I say this because a lot of travelers confuse the Reykjavik airport for the Keflavik airport.

-This is understandable of course, as the airlines usually print "Reykjavík (KEF)" on their tickets, despite the airport actually being Keflavík International Airport.
+This is understandable of course, as the airlines usually print "Reykjavík (KEF)" on their tickets, despite the airport actually being Keflavík International Airport, or "Kef Airport" as some dub it.

 Unfortunately, this does cause a fair few mix-ups.
 To be clear, Keflavík International Airport (KEF) is the only true international airport in Iceland, but it's close enough to Reykjavík that the airlines can justify printing Reykjavík instead of Keflavik on their tickets.